Hunting down the similar words between Japanese & Turkish

 A -4 -2 -3 -1 -2 -3

-The table has finished.
-Let’s trace back
+The table is complete.
+Let’s trace back:

 K U R O I